Acatar/release-notes/latest.md

-4.3.0 Release Notes
+4.4.0 Release Notes
 ====================

->February 26, 2016
+>March 9, 2016

-###Universal Design - Keyboard Navigation
+###Course Creation - Component Grid, bug fix

-* Allows users to navigate the learning environment using keyboard commands.
+* Allows users to correctly size the Vimeo and YouTube components during authoring

-###Enrollment - Email Notification Updates

-* Users will now receive an email to set up their password and another email to access their course.

-* Users will receive the email to access their course each time they sign up for an additional course.

-###Navigation - Profile Icon Removed

-* The profile icon from the top right corner has been removed to simplify profile access.

-* Users can still access their profiles by clicking their names in the bottom left corner.

-###Coursework Preview - Banner Cards Updates

-* Banner cards now accept Markdown syntax

-###Aggregate SCORM Report

-* Allows students to submit results when finished with a self paced course.

-* Allows faculty to review students aggregated SCORM results via an email link.

-###Profile - Avatars
+* Prevents the SCORM component from covering up other components
+* Corrected bug where scroll bars appear on non-Mac computers

+###User Administration

+* User Administration page created
+* User Admin page includes search capabilities
+* Initial steps in full User Administration feature
-* Allows users to add an avatar to their profile.
+* Ability to add and remove users to courses

-* Allows users to edit their avatars.
+* Ability to bulk add users to courses

-###Course Components - Text Update
+###Course Components - SCORM Component Update

-* External links within the text component will now open in a new window.

-* Allows uers to stay within the course.
+* System will now check for SCORM registration before querying the data.

-###Course Navigation - Empty Course Text Update
+###Navigation - Course Archiving

-* If a course or element has not yet been designed, but the student is able to see it, a student friendly message is displayed.

-###Drag & Drop Course Element Creation Updates

-* Improved course authoring by providing an experience similar to wysiwyg.

-* Default component sizes have been updated.
+* Users are able to archive courses
+* Archiving a course will remove the course from the Current filter on the dashboard for that user and places it into the Previous filter
+* Users are able to restore courses to their Current filter